CoolBassist/JFORTH/README.md

 14 :)
 ```

+For a C# implementation, please look at the repo [here](https://github.com/CoolBassist/JFORTH-CS).

 ## Introduction
 JFORTH is a language that is an imperative stack-based language that is ran via a shell.
 It uses a stack for storing numbers for the calculations and expressions the programmer writes, this naturally means the language follows a RPN style.